editorial

 Everyone is so connected these days — oh, don’t worry, I won’t go into a long ramble about how it used to take a week to get a note from my great aunt Betty (although it did) or how we used to wonder for weeks what our friends were up to (although we did).

-as connected then as we are now — perhaps, dare I say — even more so.
+Perhaps in those other times, especially when looking back and comparing then to now, we did not realize that we were as connected then as we are now – perhaps, dare I say – even more so.

 Isolated from other preoccupations, disconnected from the internet, separated from the rush of the cell phones, we had only ourselves and plenty of time to talk, be together and enjoy.
-Just like the ‘old days’ when it took time to write, time to walk over to a friend’s house, time to sit and enjoy the sky.
+Just like the “old days” when it took time to write, time to walk over to a friend's house, time to sit and enjoy the sky.

 Seemed more real somehow — and older.